 There are more classic universal remote options which, unlike the Harmony that requires a hub, exist just as controllers.
 The Inteset 4-in-1 Universal Backlit IR Learning Remote (also on Amazon) is a great example.
 It can control your Fire TV Stick, but since it’s a more traditional controller it’s going to use an IR blaster to send its commands.

 The Fire TV Stick doesn’t have an IR receiver built-in, but you can get an adapter (Amazon) that allows you to add this functionality, making this particular remote play nicely with the Fire Stick.

-Then, of course, there’s the more obvious option of using Amazon’s other paired devices to control your Fire TV Stick!
+Then, of course, there’s the more obvious option of using Amazon’s other paired devices to control your Fire TV Stick, but a regular TV remote will work just fine as well as we've explained before!
 Since all of these devices link to your Amazon account and have the Alexa voice assistant built-in, you can simply plug in an Amazon Echo or Echo Dot (Amazon links) and dictate your commands like some kind of cybernetic god.

 But seriously...these are incredibly useful devices in and over themselves, and so it makes sense that controlling your Fire TV stick is another trick added to the Echo line’s repertoire.
 This is probably the best solution if you’re already embedded in the Amazon ecosystem.
 But if the experience of having to shout to change the channel gets old, any of the above classic remote control options should help.

 If you’re reading this article, you’re probably here because you want to know how to control the Fire TV Stick without any remote at all - but this discussion around remotes and the Fire TV wouldn’t be complete without a quick mention of the Sideclick Universal Remote Attachment (on Amazon).
 This really clever device clicks onto your Amazon Fire TV Remote and adds more buttons and more functionality.